 “Okay,” I chuckled.
 “Maybe you’d better back off the booze.
 You’re not making any sense.”

-“Hold on there, little lady,” I said, my belly tumbling with what was essentially embarrassment at the discovery.
+“Hold on there, little lady.”
+My belly was tumbling with what was essentially embarrassment at the discovery.
 “That’s quite a leap, there.
 I’m just a neighbor helping out another neighbor.
 Nobody said anything about the ‘L’ word.”

 “Bullshit!” she spat.